-- Insufficient government support in the form of incentives and favorable policies to encourage long-term private investment - Cost, availability and competition for water - Alternative jet fuel production technologies are emerging but have not yet demonstrated full commercial viability - Insufficient or inadequate infrastructure [harbors, roads, fuel distribution infrastructure, irrigation systems] to support the whole production chain Several of the barriers are held in common with other locations in the continental U.S. but those related to water and infrastructure bear unique characteristics of an island state.
-Publications None Outreach Efforts This activity engaged stakeholders to identify barriers to alternative jet fuel production in Hawaii.
+- Issues associated with access to capital including high initial risks and uncertain return on investment - Insufficient government support in the form of incentives and favorable policies to encourage long-term private investment - Cost, availability and competition for water - Alternative jet fuel production technologies are emerging but have not yet demonstrated full commercial viability - Insufficient or inadequate infrastructure (e.g., harbors, roads, fuel distribution infrastructure, irrigation systems) to support the whole production chain

+Several of the barriers are held in common with other locations in the continental U.S. but those related to water and infrastructure bear unique characteristics of an island state.

+This activity engaged stakeholders to identify barriers to alternative jet fuel production in Hawaii.
 Preparation included reviewing stakeholder lists from previous activities.
 Facilitators appropriate to the stakeholder group were retained.
 The stakeholder meeting included a presentation about the larger ASCENT program's scope and goals and the other aspects of the UH ASCENT project.

-Awards None Student Involvement None Plans for Next Period This task is complete but stakeholder outreach activities will continue under other tasks outlined below.
-Task #0.3: Informing Regional Supply Chains University of Hawaii Objective(s) Building on FY16 activities, additional supporting analysis will be conducted for proposed supply chains in Hawaii, including: - 0.3.1 Support Volpe Center and Commercial Aviation Alternative Fuels Initiative (CAAFI) Farm to Fly 2.0 supply chain analysis. - 0.3.2 Use GIS-based estimates of fiber crop production potential to develop preliminary technical production estimates of jet fuel in Hawaii. - 0.3.3 Develop fundamental property data for tropical biomass resources. - 0.3.4 Transmit data and analysis results to support improvement of existing tools (e.g. POLYSIS).
-Research Approach Activity 0.3.2 has been conducted using geographic information system (GIS) data to identify areas suitable for purpose grown crop production of feedstocks for AJF production in Hawaii.
-The approach has been to use GIS layers for land capability class (LCC), slope, and zoning as preliminary screens for suitability.
+This task is complete but stakeholder outreach activities will continue under other tasks outlined below.

+Task 0.3- Informing Regional Supply Chains

+Building on FY16 activities, additional supporting analysis will be conducted for proposed supply chains in Hawaii, including:

+- 0.3.1 -Support Volpe Center and Commercial Aviation Alternative Fuels Initiative (CAAFI) Farm to Fly 2.0 supply chain analysis. - 0.3.2- Use GIS-based estimates of fiber crop production potential to develop preliminary technical production estimates of jet fuel in Hawaii. - 0.3.3- Develop fundamental property data for tropical biomass resources. - 0.3.4- Transmit data and analysis results to support improvement of existing tools (e.g. POLYSIS).

+Activity 0.3.2 has been conducted using geographic information system (GIS) data to identify areas suitable for purpose grown crop production of feedstocks for AJF production in Hawaii.
+The approach has been to use GIS layers for land capability class (LCC), slope and zoning as preliminary screens for suitability.
 Lands are classified by NRCS with ratings from 1 to 6.
 LCC's from 1 to 3 are generally suitable for agricultural production and LCC of 4 can be productive with proper management.
+LCC's of 5 or 6 can support less intensive production and could be suitable for forestry.
 The slopes of terrains impact aspects of production including mechanization and erodibility.
 An elevation GIS layer was used to derive a slope layer.
 Zoning layers were acquired from State and County GIS offices.
 Only agricultural zoning was deemed suitable for this analysis.
-The EcoCrop model was used to develop yield models for the crops selected in Task 0.1 based on the annual rainfall and mean minimum monthly temperature data.
-EcoCrop includes